kalkitheravager/SQL_Poject_data_job_analysis/README.md

 1. What are the top-paying data analyst jobs?
 2. What skills are required for these top-paying jobs?
 3. What skills are most in demand for data analysts?
-4. Whick skills are associated with higher salaries?
+4. Which skills are associated with higher salaries?
 5. What are the most optimal skills to learn?

 # Tools I Used